 Damage to the reefs has been caused by a combination of global warming and tourism.
-On this project you will have the opportunity to help culture giant clam nurseries, build artificial reefs and carry out regular marine monitoring activities in the clear ocean waters surrounding the island.
-You can spend every day diving and familiarising yourself with the precious marine life of Thailand.
+On this project, you will have the opportunity to help culture giant clam nurseries, build artificial reefs and carry out regular marine monitoring activities in the clear ocean waters surrounding the island.
+You can spend everyday diving and be familiarising yourself with the precious marine life of Thailand.

-For those who are unqualified a love of water and an interest in sea-life is just as essential as the ability to swim a minimum of 2 x lengths of a 25m pool.
+Exercise level: For those who have unqualified, a love of water and an interest in sea-life is just as essential as the ability to swim a minimum of 2 x lengths of a 25m pool.
 You'll be expected to carry oxygen tanks and equipment during the project, subsequently a moderate level of fitness is essential.

-For most students.
-Medium level of challenge and adventure on this project.
+Relevant for: For most students medium level of challenge and adventure on this project

-Hands on environmental activities with a community, education and research focus.
+Project type: Hands-on environmental activities with a community, education and research focus

-Reef monitoring, data collections, identifying species and underwater clean up.
+Project activities: Reef monitoring, data collections, identifying species and underwater clean up

 Partner to deliver this program: CIS Australia

 Selection: Selection will be based on responses to the application questions and if necessary, a short interview with the unit chair.

 Introductory briefing: Thursday, 26 July 2018

 Half day compulsory unit class & pre-departure session: Monday, 1 October 2018 (Burwood) / Tuesday, 2 October 2018 (Waurn Ponds)